M1m1c11/justgaminglancer/README.md

 - Make "Orient only" autopilot feature.
 - Nebula LODS.
 - Procedural skybox distant light (to get rid of static effect due to warp).
+- When procedural star system generation is done, figure out to "scan" for their markers.

 ## How to
 You can download one of the pre-compiled binary in the [releases](https://github.com/roalyr/GDTLancer/releases) section.